Inflect logo

 • Epidemic: 2.1 (Low).
 Public health infrastructure remains resilient and well-funded.

 • Drought: 1.3 (Low).
-Water scarcity is not currently a threat to cooling operations.
+Water scarcity is not a threat to cooling operations.

 • Coastal Flood: Omitted.
-The inland location minimizes this risk to a regional or indirect figure.
+The inland location removes this as a material threat to local operations.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business